Saturday: Boarding in Piraeus (Marina Zeas)

 Monday: Kythnos Island - Seriphos Island - Siphnos Island

 In the morning the Panagiota takes us to Seriphos, a small island far from the tourist track, with deep valleys, countless bays and coves and lots of beautiful sandy beaches.
 From the harbour town of Livadi we cycle along a serpentine road to the main town of Seriphos, whose cube form houses nestle along a mountain ridge high above the sea.
 We continue on through untouched landscape to the Byzantine monastery of the Archangel Michael.
 We return to Livadi along a panoramic road on the East coast.
 In the afternoon the ship brings us to Siphnos, where we can relax at the beautiful beach.
 Overnight stay in Kamares on the island of Siphnos.

 The island of Siphnos, which is famous for its ceramic artwork, is only inhabited away from the coast, because its coast drops mainly steeply into the sea.
 The cycling tour begins in the harbour of Kamares.
 The route leads through a green, hilly terraced landscape to the central highlands with the island’s capital Kastro, which is a defensive settlement built on a steep cliff face and has been a listed and protected town since 1975.
-In the afternoon the ship takes us to Syros, where we can round off the day in one of the numerous cafes on the spacious harbour promenade.
+In the afternoon we enjoy a longer cruise to Kea.
+Along the way we throw anchor for a refreshing swim stop.
+Overnight in Kea.

 End of tour after breakfast.